Scott Aharoni: Career

 In August 2020, Aharoni directed, produced, and edited his next short film, Leylak, during the midst of the COVID-19 pandemic.
-The film was written by Mustafa Kaymak and executive produced by Colman Domingo and Oscar nominee Doug Roland.
+The film was executive produced by Colman Domingo and Oscar nominee Doug Roland.
 The film held its world premiere at the Tribeca Film Festival on June 12, 2021, and won the Special Jury Prize.
 In 2020, he served as the Executive Producer for the film The Criminals, which was shortlisted for the 94th Academy Awards.